Johnny "Guitar" Watson: Influence

 Bobby Womack said: "Music-wise, he (Watson) was the most dangerous gunslinger out there, even when others made a lot of noise in the charts – I'm thinking of Sly Stone or George Clinton".

 Etta James stated, in an interview at the 2006 Rochester International Jazz Festival: "Johnny 'Guitar' Watson ...
 Just one of my favorite singers of all time.
 I first met him when we were both on the road with Johnny Otis in the '50s, when I was a teenager.
 We traveled the country in a car together so I would hear him sing every night.
 His singing style was the one I took on when I was 17 – people used to call me the female Johnny 'Guitar' Watson and him the male Etta James ...
 He knew what the blues was all about".
 James is also quoted as saying: "I got everything from Johnny ...
 He was my main model ...
 My whole ballad style comes from my imitating Johnny's style...
 He was the baddest and the best ...
 Johnny Guitar Watson was not just a guitarist: the man was a master musician.
-He could call out charts; he could write a beautiful melody or a nasty groove at the drop of a hat; he could lay on the harmonies and he could come up with a whole sound."
+He could call out charts; he could write a beautiful melody or a nasty groove at the drop of a hat; he could lay on the harmonies and he could come up with a whole sound".

+Interviewed after his death, blues producer Mike Vernon said of Watson, a friend and colleague: "In the blues world, there are very, very few innovative talents of the size of a Johnny 'Guitar' Watson...
+John has constantly experimented, he's tried to stay with the times, and created a lot of fantastic music which the anoraks of the blues world tend to pooh-pooh.
+A talent like John's is very hard to keep in check".